robamu-org/tmtccmd/docs/introduction.rst

 - `Packet Utilisation Standard (PUS)`_ TMTC stack to simplify the packaging of PUS telecommand packets and the analysis and deserialization of raw PUS telemetry
-- Common communication interfaces like a serial interface or a TCP/IP interface to send and receive TMTC packets.
+- Common communication interfaces like a serial interface or a TCP/IP interfaces to send and receive TMTC packets.
 - Listener mode to display incoming packets
 - Sequential mode which allows inserting telecommands into a queue